Did you know that there were 🏰 castle ruins in 🏔 the Chamonix Valley?

 [ ⇒ for more information about the 🗺🧭 Servoz parcours d’orientation, see website here ]

-Of all the 🗺🧭 Chamonix Valley parcours d’orientation that we have tried in the Chamonix Valley, this section around the castle ruins we found the hardest, but it was FUN nonetheless!
+Of all the 🗺🧭 Chamonix Valley parcours d’orientation that we have tried, this section around the castle ruins we found the hardest, but it was FUN nonetheless!
 You’ll really need to 🗺 read the map: the contours, the water, the rocky outcrops . . . the parcours will take you off the main path – enjoy this!

 Picnic spots & restaurants